katmai1/gitmantool/README.md

 ## Installation

     'pip install gitmanager'

 ## Usage

-Go to your project folder and execute the new gm command First time ask for link of your repo, for example: https://github.com/katmai1/gitmanager
+Go to your project folder and execute the new gm command.
+First time ask for link of your repo, for example: https://github.com/katmai1/gitmanager

 ## Developer section

+For install the develop version go to source folder and execute:
+    'pip install -e'

 ### Create new version